 Commissioned as part of ‘Everyone Has A Story To Tell’, working alongside Author Edward Couzens-Lake, we created this engaging book jacket design and typeset the book.
 Tony, from Emsworth in Hampshire, was overwhelmed with the graphic design.

-Partnered with author Edward Couzens-Lake we were commissioned to design and produce Our Joyful Life, the biographical life story of Gary Hatt and Vera Thornhill.
-Based in Norwich the mother/son duo wanted to have their life story written for posterity.
+Partnered with author Edward Couzens-Lake, we were commissioned to design and produce Our Joyful Life, the biographical life story of Gary Hatt and Vera Thornhill.
+Based in Norwich the mother/son duo wanted to have their life story written and typeset into a professional book for posterity.
 A cathartic process for many – having the time to revisit moments in life for future generations to learn from and enjoy.

 Their life’s ‘journey’ has been dominated by world travel and we wanted to represent that visually with optimism.
 The book is printed as a short run in both softback and hardback.

 Have you considered writing your life story?
 Visit lifestorybook.wordpress.com for more information on the services we provide.